dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/9-5 Memory Profiling.md

 * And others.

 When developers talk about memory consumption, they implicitly mean heap usage.
 Heap is, in fact, the biggest memory consumer in most applications as it accomodates all dynamically allocated objects.
 For completeness, let's mention other memory consumers:

 * Stack: Memory used by frame stacks in an application.
 Each application and each thread inside an application gets its own stack.
 Usually the stack size is only a few MB, and the application will crush if the limit is overflowed.
-The total memory consumption relates to how many threads are running in the system.
+The total stack memory consumption is proportional to the number of threads running in the system.
 * Code: Memory that is used to store the code (instructions) of an application and its libraries.
 In most cases it doesn't contribute much to the memory consumption but there are exceptions.
 For example, Clang C++ compiler and chrome have large codebases, and tens of MB code sections in their binaries.

 Next, we will introduce terms *memory usage* and *memory footprint* and see how to profile both.